 8. Be a Reuse Role Model

 Peer pressure, when used correctly, can be a powerful tool.
 Stand up as an example of ways that things can be reused.
 Bring reusable cloth bags with you when you shop.
-Leave your old magazines in doctors’ offices (cut your address off, but make it obvious that another client dropped them off).
+Leave your old magazines in doctors’ offices (cut your address off, for your privacy).
 Start craft projects that reuse unwanted items (like old CDs or DVDs).
 Have fun with it, and show other people what they can do with just a little bit of effort.